splresearch/pocdart_documentation/scrum/policies.md

 This is usually done in conjunction with a Huddle.

-In this section, unplanned work cards are reexplained and a group discussion begins with how to answer the two following questions:
+In this section, unplanned and retro work cards are reexplained and a group discussion begins with how to answer the two following questions for unplanned cards:

 1. How can the cause for this unplanned work be prevented in future?
 2. What monitoring can be setup to detect this issue as fast as possible?

+For retro cards, a group discussion will revolve around the following questions:

+1. What obstructions were encountered during work on this card?
+2. What actions can be taken to prevent similar obstacles from occurring in the future with similar work?

 Once both are answered for all completed Post-mortem cards, the cards are either retired for the Sprint or put into "Monitoring".